rse/npm-execute/README.md

 This is a tiny [Node](https://nodejs.org/) module for cross-platform executing Node Package Manager (NPM) from within Node.
-It especially works-around the problem that under Windows executing a `*.cmd` script from within Node requires a longer time to proceeed.
+It especially works-around the problem that under Windows executing a `*.cmd` script from within Node requires a longer time to proceed.

 Installation
 ------------